ltruchot/jsv-rxjs/README.md

 ## Use
 There is one branch like `01-dicovering_rxjs` for each [youtube video](https://www.youtube.com) of the list.

-Run `npm i && npm start` to see RxJS in action
+Run `npm i && npm run start:dev` to see RxJS in action on `http://localhost:4200`

 ## Version